 Check the following list to be sure a service call is really necessary.
-A quick review of this manual as well as the additional information in this checklist may prevent an unneeded service call.
+A quick reference of this manual as well as reviewing additional information on items to check may prevent an unneeded service call.

 If nothing on the oven operates: